 There is just oh so much I could say about the thyroid!

 Thyroid hormone is responsible for many metabolic activities in the body.
 When the thyroid hormone is low, generally things slow down and dry up- hence low energy, slow metabolism, slowed digestion, dry skin, hair loss and dry or brittle hair.
 Low thyroid can also contribute to irregular menstrual cycles in women- usually heavier periods and more frequent intervals, although this is not always the case.

-If there are underlying nutrient deficiencies they will often have additional health issues beyond thyroid- vitamin D for example has dozens of roles in the body, helping to regulate calcium absorption and deposition, modulating the immune system, and also assisting thyroid hormone in affecting cells at the level of the nucleus.
-Therefore, we will need to address any underlying deficiencies, causes of inflammation or stress that may be affecting the thyroid.
-In cases of subclinical hypothyroidism, we may not need to use prescribing thyroid hormone replacement therapy if we can address the underlying issues, correcting dietary and lifestyle factors and decreasing inflammation.
+If there are underlying nutrient deficiencies they will often have additional health issues beyond thyroid- vitamin D for example has dozens of roles in the body.
+It helps to regulate calcium absorption and deposition, modulates the immune system, and assists thyroid hormone in affecting cells at the level of the nucleus.
+Therefore, we need to address any underlying deficiencies, causes of inflammation or stress that may be affecting the thyroid.
+In cases of subclinical hypothyroidism, we may not need to use prescription thyroid hormone replacement therapy if we can address the underlying issues, correcting dietary and lifestyle factors and decreasing inflammation.

 This post was inspired by a patient of mine whom I’ve seen for several years now.